Recent private antitrust litigation activity

 With regard to possible remedies won by Article 24 actions, the Tokyo District Court recently changed its previous position and confirmed in Softbank v.
 NTT that, in addition to prohibition orders, the court may order a defendant to do a certain action that is sought by the claimant, as an injunctive remedy for an Article 24 action.

-Litigation on behalf of local governments by their citizens
+Litigation against local governments by their citizens

 Derivative shareholder actions under the Companies Act

 Although this is not strictly private antitrust litigation, derivative shareholder actions under the Companies Act may have an impact on companies violating the AMA.
 Under Articles 423 and 847 of the Companies Act, if a company has been found liable under the AMA, the Civil Code or other laws, its shareholders may sue the directors of the companies for their intentional or negligent acts if the company does not implement its own lawsuit against its directors within 60 days of receipt of the shareholders’ request.
 Thus, if the company is given a surcharge payment order by the JFTC, or is liable for damages under an Article 25 or Article 709 action, the shareholders of the company may file a derivative shareholder action against the directors of the company.
-In December 2010, it was reported that a derivative shareholder action was filed against the directors of Sumitomo Denko for negligence in ‘not filing a leniency application’ in the cartel on optical fibre cable, for which Sumitomo Denko received a surcharge payment order in May 2010.
-As such, derivative shareholder actions have been recognised in Japanese law as one of the measures to question the responsibility of companies in the field of antitrust.
+In 2010, it was reported that a derivative shareholder action was filed against the directors of Sumitomo Denko for negligence in ‘not filing a leniency application’ in the cartel on optical fibre cable, for which Sumitomo Denko received a surcharge payment order.
+As such, derivative shareholder actions have been recognised in Japanese law as one of the measures to question the responsibility of officers of companies in the field of antitrust.

 Derivative shareholder actions are filed in the local district courts.
 Under Article 166(1) of the Civil Code, derivative shareholder actions must be brought within 10 years of the date of the harmful act.